 These Standards define the scope, process, desired outcomes, review and accreditation criteria for all aspects and levels of CPE.

-The SANTACPE Standards are found elsewhere in this website.
+The SANTACPE Standards are found on the Resources page of this website .

 The ‘living human document’